Clinical-Genomics/scout/docs/blog/new-3.2.md

 - LocusDB family link: It is now possible to see in, which other families a variant in LocusDB were detected.

+### New feature: Upload all variants for a region or a gene

+We have done some work on the variant uploads for this release.
+This also means that we are now ready to accept requests to upload additional variants for a custom gene or a region.
+For now you can raise it by submitting a ticket in the ticketing system while we work out how to better integrate it in Scout.

 ### New feature: Upload new gene panel

 You can now upload a new gene panel directly in Scout.
 You will need a semi-colon (`;`) separated file following the format: